 RICE PASTA (GF)

-Many gluten free pasta are made also from rice.
-Some find rice pasta a bit sticky, needs to be eaten freshly cooked for best results and not overcooked.
+Many gluten-free pastas are made also from rice.
+Some find rice pasta a bit sticky; needs to be eaten freshly cooked for best results and not overcooked.

 More easily found rice pasta include: such as ALDI rice pasta and San Remo 100% organic brown rice pasta.

 Other specialised rice pasta may be stocked by health food shops or some independent grocers such as Orgran rice based pastas (careful- some have corn or maize flour in the mix!) and CeresOrganics rice pasta just to name a couple.

 Usually easily sourced from major supermarkets in the health food section.
 Tend to be made from 100% buckwheat rather than a mixture of gluten-free flours.
 Buckwheat is one of the few gluten free grains that can be used on its own rather than mixed with another gluten-free grain.
 For example buckwheat flour can be used on its own to make pikelets or pancakes.

 Legume based pasta is pasta made from legumes or pulses such as lentil pasta.

 San Remo Pulse pasta (chickpea or red lentils or both mixed with beans) is available in most Australian large supermarkets in the normal pasta section.
 This pasta is very well received, although obviously avoid if sensitive to FODMAPs!
 Note: chickpea pasta is tolerated for low FODMAP for 1 cup.